 Speaking of fisherman Scott Jennings from the Sunny Coast loves to wet a line so the opportunity for him to hook into a few big redfish has him frothing.
 Our hardworking Deckie Jason has a bit on today with plenty of fish coming over the gunnels.
 We have taken a few off this patch of the reef so the skipper Jason ups anchor for another location and the chance to pick up a couple of world-famous north Queensland Coral Trout.

 Of course, the next problem we faced upon our return was how quickly we could enjoy eating them.
 Thankfully Lachlan had already addressed this issue calling ahead to one of Cairns best restaurants the Salt House who will cook your fish for you if your back early enough.
 When the Chef saw our catch, he was only too eager to help.
-While he got to work on the fish, we cleaned ourselves up gathered our families and friends back to the Salt House in the early evening to celebrate what had been a perfect day.
+While he got to work on the fish, we cleaned ourselves up.
+Gathering our families and friends we head back to the Salt House.
+In the early evening, we celebrate what had been a perfect day out on the water.

-Cairns Reef Fishing runs seven days a week and is weather dependent.
+Cairns Reef Fishing charters run seven days a week and are weather dependent.
 Head to the website for all the details.
 The Salthouse Restaurant is on the northern end of the Cairns Marina.
 Don’t forget to check out Episode 36 of the Campr series for all the fishing action at Cairns.